 Greyhound Predictor v2.0 Software includes 4 race grades: Open Race, Top Grade, Middle Grade and Low Grade.

 In England an 'open race' (form statistic OR) represents the highest standard of greyhound racing grades and consists of two divisions - Major Open Races - Category One, Two, Three and Minor Open Races.
 In Ireland the best middle-distance races are called AAO's.
 In America these top contests are RSA's or SA's (Racing Secretaries A Class).
 In Australia all major competitions are classified as Group Races and generally referred to as FFA's (Free for All's).

-Out of all the 'classic races' held annually, the English Greyhound Derby - won 01/07/17 by Astute Missile trained at Hove by Seamus Cahill - (Towcester) first staged in 1927 at the White City Stadium, London, still remains today the most important competition.
-This years event run over the new distance of 500 metres was sponsored by Star*Sports and carried a first prize of £175,000.
+Out of all the 'classic races' held annually, the English Greyhound Derby - won 01/07/17 by Astute Missile trained at Hove by Seamus Cahill - (Towcester) first staged in 1927 at the White City Stadium, London, it still remains today the most important competition.
+Due to the closure of Wimbledon Stadium this years event was transferred to Towcester over the new distance of 500 metres and sponsored by StarSports it carried a first prize of £175,000.